 - Read to children daily.

-Please see below for the phonics presentations we gave to parents of pupils in EYFS and KS1 this term:
+Please also see the year group pages for the phonics presentations we gave to parents of pupils in EYFS and KS1 this term.

 Reading for Meaning